MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/business-connectivity-services-retirement.md

 ## Recommended replacement technology: Microsoft Power Apps

 Microsoft encourages customers to explore using Power Apps to replace their Business Connectivity Services solutions in SharePoint in Microsoft 365.
 Although there's no direct migration from Business Connectivity Services to Power Apps, it supports a modern, cloud-first external data connectivity experience.
-Power Apps can integrate with a variety of Microsoft 365 services and external data sources through its extensible connector technology, including SharePoint, Dynamics 365, SQL Server, and others.
+Power Apps can integrate with various Microsoft 365 services and external data sources through its extensible connector technology, including SharePoint, Dynamics 365, SQL Server, and others.
 It also supports integrating with on-premises data sources through the on-premises data gateway.

-To learn more about Power Apps, see the links in the "More information" section.
+To learn more about Power Apps, see the links in the [More information](#more-information) section.

 ## Retirement schedule

 - October 2, 2023: Retirement announcement and customers can proactively set a property to block Business Connectivity Services features within their tenant.
 - October 30, 2023: Microsoft will begin blocking Business Connectivity Services features based on the tenant property set by the customer.
-- January 8, 2024: Microsoft will block Business Connectivity Services features in new Microsoft 365 tenants by default, as well as in tenants who haven't used the feature since October 30, 2023.
+- January 8, 2024: Microsoft will block Business Connectivity Services features in new Microsoft 365 tenants by default, and in tenants who haven't used the feature since October 30, 2023.
 - September 30, 2024: Business Connectivity Services is fully retired in Microsoft 365.

 ### Blocking Business Connectivity Services features within your tenant